paritytech/substrate/srml/contracts/COMPLEXITY.md

 - `kill_child_storage`
 - mutation of `ContractInfoOf`

-Loading code most likely will trigger a DB read, since the code is immutable and therefore will not get into the cache (unless a suicide removes it, or it has been created in the same call chain).
+Loading code most likely will trigger a DB read, since the code is immutable and therefore will not get into the cache (unless a suicide removes it, or it has been instantiated in the same call chain).

 Also, `transfer` can make up to 2 DB reads and up to 2 DB writes (if flushed to the storage) in the standard case.
 If removal of the source account takes place then it will additionally perform a DB write per one storage entry that the account has.